 Cracked Pot Meditations – Spiritual Greatness

-Meditation for February 5th, 2016 Spiritual Greatness When we grow in our spiritual practices it’s easy to start feeling awkward among people who don’t practice spirituality.
+Meditation for February 6th Spiritual Greatness As we grow in our spiritual practices, it’s easy to feel awkward around people who don’t practice spirituality.
 They are so cynical and always trying to point out the reality of the situation rather than loving with an open heart.
-When we are present, we […]
+When we are present, we can see […]

 Spiritual Greatness

-When we grow in our spiritual practices it’s easy to start feeling awkward among people who don’t practice spirituality.
+As we grow in our spiritual practices, it’s easy to feel awkward around people who don’t practice spirituality.
 They are so cynical and always trying to point out the reality of the situation rather than loving with an open heart.
 When we are present, we can see when others are not.
-We try and share our gifts with others, but they won’t listen with a loving ear.
+We try to share our gifts with others, but they won’t listen with a loving ear.

-As spiritual beings shedding our material needs, we see the dark side of life so much clearer.
-We see people who want to wander aimlessly through the dark mossy tunnels of an unenlightened life.
+As spiritual beings, shedding our material needs, we see the dark side of life much more clearly.
+We see people who want to wander through the dark, dank tunnels of an unenlightened life.
 They would rather be angrily alone than blissfully happy on a yoga mat.
+These people hate the past and fear the future, and can’t live in the moment without distraction.
+If one is enlightened, one can be present in the present.

-We reach a stage in our transcendent growth that we literally walk around high all the time.
-People pay to smoke rocks to feel the euphoria we do in our practices.
-We are just blissed out our minds with no mind on the silly physical world that most people sweat and toil in wondering if there is a better way.
-We are walking on moonbeams and rainbows while the normal person thinks it’s just being born, working and then dying.
+We reach a stage in our transcendent growth where we literally walk around spiritually euphoric all the time.
+People pay to smoke rocks to feel the high we do in our practices.
+We are just blissed out in our minds with no mind on the silly physical world that most people sweat and toil in, wondering if there is a better way.
+We are walking on moonbeams and rainbows while the normal person thinks it’s just being born, working, and then dying.

-We sometimes will feel isolated from the rest of our common man because of our divine greatness.
-We have achieved enlightenment, self-knowledge and the wisdom of the ancients that guide us in our earthly endeavors.
-It’s hard to relate to reality shows, the news, politics, race and gender equality or Kenny Lamar dropping an unnamed album suddenly.
-We want to talk about much deeper subjects like meditation, yoga, Buddhism, Zen gardening, the different tones of bells and how much of an experience we had eating a kale salad with gluten free croutons and a vegan Caesar dressing.
+We sometimes will feel isolated from the rest of the common people because of our divine greatness.
+We have achieved enlightenment, self-knowledge, and the wisdom of the ancients that guide us in our earthly endeavors.
+It’s hard to relate to reality shows, the news, politics, race and gender equality, or Kenny Lamar dropping an unnamed album suddenly.
+We want to talk about much deeper subjects like meditation, yoga, Buddhism, Zen gardening, the different tones of bells, and how much of an experience we had eating a kale salad with gluten-free croutons and a vegan Caesar dressing.

 We must not let being better tuned than our fellow man hinder us from our chosen path.
-It is a monk’s journey and we must remember that it is baring our souls to the gods.
+It is a monk’s journey, and we must remember that it is bearing our souls to the gods.

 Cherry blossoms falling slowly down to the ground,